jethornton/flexgui/docs/source/coordinates.rst

 Optionally you can have a QLineEdit for any axis by adding a string type Dynamic Property named `source` and the value contains the object name of the QLineEdit that you want to use.
+See :doc:`property`

 .. image:: /images/coordinate-01.png
    :align: center